 In parallel to these activities, POET has also directed development programs in the other two areas for the Optical Interposer platform outside of DenseLight, including Passive Component design and development and Core Integration process development.
 Passive devices, as mentioned above, include filters, mux-demux devices, waveguides and spot size converters, all designed and fabricated using POET's proprietary dielectric materials and processes.
-We recently established a waveguide development lab in Ottawa in association with Mill View Photonics.
-We plan to expand that effort over time in order to design waveguides for specific applications for the Optical Interposer across several vertical markets.
+We established a waveguide development lab in Ottawa in association with Mill View Photonics.
 The actual fabrication of the passive devices, which are built on 8-inch diameter silicon wafers is performed by our foundry partner, SilTerra Malaysia ("SilTerra").
 The devices fabricated at SilTerra represent the base foundational elements of the Optical Interposer on which the active devices are placed.
 In early 2018 we transferred the basic processes for the deposition and patterning of our proprietary dielectric material from a university lab to SilTerra.
 We purchased dedicated equipment in order to preserve the intrinsic intellectual property of the processes, and since early 2018 we have continued to improve those processes in order to make them suitable for high volume manufacturing.